wcgowner/wcg/Source/README.md

 ----
-# Welcome to Nxt! #
+# Welcome to WCG! #

 ----
-## What is Nxt? ##
+## What is WCG? ##
-Nxt is a modern economic system based on cryptography and blockchain technology.
+WCG is a modern economic system based on cryptography and blockchain technology based on NXT.

-With Nxt, you can manage and interact with
+With WCG, you can manage and interact with

  - your **assets**
  - your **businesses**